StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

 ## Health state propagation

-In StackState, the health state of a component will propagate upwards through the dependency tree.
+In Rancher Observability, the health state of a component will propagate upwards through the dependency tree.
 This means that in the following situation:

 ```text
 Service Name: Parent Component